 SEALIVES Small Grants Program

-In late spring / early summer 2024, we will open the next call for applications for the Year 2 cohort of the Southeast Asian Lives and Histories Small Grants Program.
+The call for applications for the Year 2 cohort of the Southeast Asian Lives and Histories Small Grants Program is now open.

-We invite applications for the first year of the annual UC Berkeley CSEAS Southeast Asian Lives and Histories small grants program.
+We invite applications for the second year of the annual UC Berkeley CSEAS Southeast Asian Lives and Histories small grants program.
 Applicants must be enrolled at or affiliated with UCB, other UCs, CSUs, or institutions located in Southeast Asia.
 Should you have any questions, don't hesitate to email cseas@berkeley.edu.
+For examples of projects from the first year cohort of SEALIVES grantees, please see here.

 For applicants from UC Berkeley, other UCs, and CSUs